 Standard awards from the fund are based on the shortfall between expected income and what is considered to be 'reasonable' expenditure.
-Standard awards are made as a percentage of the shortfall between income and expenditure which varies through the year and may be as low as 15%; or 0% if/when the fund is exhausted.
-If a student is facing a financial emergency or other special circumstances, the assessor may decide to make a 'non-standard' award based primarily on the individual circumstances detailed in the supporting statement.
+Standard awards are made as a percentage of the shortfall between income and expenditure which varies through the year if/when the fund is exhausted.
+If a student is facing a financial emergency or other exceptional circumstances, the assessor may decide to make a 'non-standard' award based primarily on the individual circumstances detailed in the supporting statement.